-6 "(F)(i) If the Attorney General grants an application 7 for registration under this paragraph, the applicant may 8 amend or supplement the research protocol without re9 applying if the applicant does not-

-"(I) change the type of drug, the source of the drug, or the conditions under which the drug is stored, tracked, or administered; or

-13 "(II) otherwise increase the risk of diversion.

-14 "(ii) If an applicant amends or supplements the re-15 search protocol or initiates research on a new research 16 protocol under clause (i), the applicant shall, in order to 17 renew the registration under this paragraph, provide no-18 tice to the Attorney General of the amended or supple-19 mented research protocol or any new research protocol in 20 the applicant's renewal materials.

-"(iii)(I) If an applicant amends or supplements a research protocol and the amendment or supplement involves a change to the type of drug, the source of the drug, or conditions under which the drug is stored, tracked, or administered or otherwise increases the risk of diversion, the applicant shall provide notice to the Attorney General not later than 30 days before proceeding on such amended or supplemental research or new research protocol, as the case may be.
+- 1 tioners conducting research with marijuana pursuant to - 2 a registration under this paragraph shall be consistent - 3 with the security measures for practitioners conducting re- - 4 search on other controlled substances in schedule II that - 5 have a similar risk of diversion and abuse. - 6 "(F)(i) If the Attorney General grants an application - 7 for registration under this paragraph, the applicant may - 8 amend or supplement the research protocol without re- - 9 applying if the applicant does not- - "(I) change the type of drug, the source of the - drug, or the conditions under which the drug is - stored, tracked, or administered; or - "(II) otherwise increase the risk of diversion. - "(ii) If an applicant amends or supplements the re- - 15 search protocol or initiates research on a new research - 16 protocol under clause (i), the applicant shall, in order to - 17 renew the registration under this paragraph, provide no- - 18 tice to the Attorney General of the amended or supple- - 19 mented research protocol or any new research protocol in - 20 the applicant's renewal materials. - 21 "(iii)(I) If an applicant amends or supplements a re- - 22 search protocol and the amendment or supplement in- - 23 volves a change to the type of drug, the source of the drug, - 24 or conditions under which the drug is stored, tracked, or - 25 administered or otherwise increases the risk of diversion,

-5 "(II) If the Attorney General does not object during 6 the 30-day period following a notification under subclause 7 (I), the applicant may proceed with the amended or sup8 plemental research or new research protocol.

-9 "(iv) The Attorney General may object to an amend-10 ed or supplemental protocol or a new research protocol 11 under clause (i) or (iii) only if additional security meas-12 ures are needed to safeguard against diversion or abuse.

-13 "(G) If marijuana or a compound of marijuana is 14 listed on a schedule other than schedule I, the provisions 15 of paragraphs (1), (2), and (4) that apply to research with 16 a controlled substance in the applicable schedule shall 17 apply to research with marijuana or that compound, as 18 applicable, in lieu of the provisions of subparagraphs (A) 19 through (F) of this paragraph.".

-(2) CONFORMING AMENDMENT.-Section 21 102(16) of the Controlled Substances Act (21 22 U.S.C.
-802(16)) is amended by inserting "or 'mari23 juana'" after "The term 'marihuana'".
+- 1 the applicant shall provide notice to the Attorney General - 2 not later than 30 days before proceeding on such amended - 3 or supplemental research or new research protocol, as the - 4 case may be. - 5 "(II) If the Attorney General does not object during - 6 the 30-day period following a notification under subclause - 7 (I), the applicant may proceed with the amended or sup- - 8 plemental research or new research protocol. - 9 "(iv) The Attorney General may object to an amend- - 10 ed or supplemental protocol or a new research protocol - 11 under clause (i) or (iii) only if additional security meas- - 12 ures are needed to safeguard against diversion or abuse. - 13 "(G) If marijuana or a compound of marijuana is - 14 listed on a schedule other than schedule I, the provisions - 15 of paragraphs (1), (2), and (4) that apply to research with - 16 a controlled substance in the applicable schedule shall - 17 apply to research with marijuana or that compound, as - 18 applicable, in lieu of the provisions of subparagraphs (A) - 19 through (F) of this paragraph.". - 20 (2) Conforming amendment.-Section - 21 102(16) of the Controlled Substances Act (21 - U.S.C.
+802(16)) is amended by inserting "or 'mari- - juana'" after "The term 'marihuana'". - 24 (e) Manufacture and Distribution of Mari- - 25 Juana for Use in Legitimate, Medical Research.-

-24 (e) MANUFACTURE AND DISTRIBUTION OF MARI-25 JUANA FOR USE IN LEGITIMATE, MEDICAL RESEARCH.-